Gluten Found to be a Cause of Autoimmune Hair Loss

 Watch the video for more on gluten and nutritional deficiencies…

 5 Nutrients Critical for Healthy Hair

 There are several vitamins and minerals that are vital to healthy hair, nail, and skin growth.
+These nutrients can help play a role in hair thinning reversal.
 Let’s start with some of the most important:

 Always looking out for you,